Middle School Handbook

 Homeless students who meet the Federal definition of homeless may enroll and will be under the direction of the District Liaison for Homeless Children with regard to enrollment procedures.

 Schedules are provided to each student at the beginning of the school year or upon enrollment.
 Schedules are based on the student’s needs and available class space.
-Any changes in a student’s schedule should be handled through the Creekside Office staff.
+Any changes in a student’s schedule should be handled through the office staff.
 Students may be denied course enrollment due to a lack of available space or the need to pass prerequisites.
 Students are expected to follow their schedules.
-Any variation should be approved with a pass or schedule

-No student will be allowed to leave school prior to dismissal time without the student signing out in the office and school officials getting permission from the student’s parent or guardian.
+No student will be allowed to leave school prior to dismissal time without the school officials getting permission from the student’s parent or guardian.
 No student will be released to a person other than a custodial parent(s) without written permission signed by the custodial parent(s) or guardian.

-Parents must notify the Creekside Office about plans to transfer their child to another school.
+Parents must notify the office staff about plans to transfer their child to another school.
 Transfer will be authorized only after the student has completed the arrangements, returned all school materials, and paid any fees or fines that are due.
-School records, may not be released if the transfer is not properly completed.
-Parents are encouraged to contact the Creekside Office for
+School records may not be released if the transfer is not properly completed.

 School officials, when transferring student records, are required to transmit disciplinary records including suspension and expulsion actions against the student.